glenco/SLsimLib/INSTALL.md

 ### Creating new projects

-The easiest way to start a project is to copy the sample project from the `examples/project` folder or clone one of the example projects from the [Glenco Github page]("https://github.com/glenco").
+The easiest way to start a project is to copy the sample project from the `examples/project` folder or clone one of the example projects from the [Glenco Github page]("https://github.com/glenco"), specifically [Example1]("https://github.com/glenco/Example1"), [ExampleImage]("https://github.com/glenco/ExampleImage") and [ParticleExample]("https://github.com/glenco/ParticleExample").
 The new project should be in its own directory outside of the *GLAMER* directory tree.

 In the enclosed `CMakeLists.txt` file, all instances